-So you noticed that your laptop has an HDMI port, and since HDMI is backward compatible, wouldn’t it be possible to use your laptop as a display for another device?
+So you noticed that your laptop has an HDMI port, and since HDMI is backwards compatible, wouldn’t it be possible to use your laptop as a display for another device?

 For example, maybe you want to use your laptop’s screen for playing games on a console or as an external monitor for your PC.
 I think we can all agree that having a laptop with HDMI input would be really handy – it’s essentially a portable display!

-Unfortunately, the reality is that it’s not possible to get HDMI input on a laptop unless it has a separate HDMI port labeled “HDMI-in”, and that’s very rare.
+Unfortunately, the reality is that it’s not possible to get HDMI input on a laptop unless it has a separate HDMI port labelled “HDMI-in”, and that’s very rare.

 There are many reasons why this isn’t possible, but the main reason is that the incoming signals from HDMI need to be decoded, a process that requires specific hardware not usually found in laptops at the moment.